KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 6. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 8. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+9. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+Move on to something better.
-9. Recommendation: Replace eslintrc by new flat config.
+10. Recommendation: Replace eslintrc by new flat config.
-10. The branch name is 'master'.
+11. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-CivitAI by Andoramb](https://github.com/Andoramb/MMM-CivitAI)